Global Agenda Council on New Models of Leadership 2012-2014

 “Tomorrow’s leaders will need to go beyond the limits of the systems within which society operates today to perceive what those systems might become.”

-Over the next 12 months, the Council aims to create a website to collect direct comments in digital audio files and photographs from a wide sample of today’s leaders.
-It also intends to publish articles in high-profile publications and is considering hosting an event focused on deepening the dialogue between leaders and about leadership, on a theme to be determined.
+Over the next 12 months, the Council aims to create a website to collect comments in digital audio files and photographs from a wide sample of leaders.
+It also intends to publish articles in high-profile publications and is considering hosting an event focused on deepening the dialogue between leaders and about leadership.

 To get involved please contact